learn-co-curriculum/python-programming-univbasics-intro-to-programming-as-conversation/README.md

 programming as conversation.
 As you might guess, _expressions_ are really important because they're how we "push" ideas to computers and other programmers.
-We're going to spend the remainder of this module learning to build expressions and predict how Ruby will _evaluate_ them.
+We're going to spend the remainder of this module learning to build expressions and predict how Python will _evaluate_ them.